Chad Hutchinson

-Chad Martin Hutchinson (born February 21, 1977) is a former American football quarterback in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
+Chad Martin Hutchinson (born February 21, 1977) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
 He also is a former Major League Baseball (MLB) pitcher for the St. Louis Cardinals.
-He played college football at Stanford University.
+He played college football for the Stanford Cardinal.

 Early life

 Hutchinson started practicing football late in his life as a freshman in Torrey Pines High School.
 He was a two-year starter at outside linebacker that switched to quarterback as a senior, to take advantage of his mobility and arm strength.
 Even though he led a run oriented Wing T Offense, he recorded a 50% completion average, 1,441 passing yards and 8 touchdowns.

 He was a rare two-sport standout, that also showed the talent to play professional baseball after his fastball was clocked at 94-mph.
 As a senior, he finished with an 11–0 record, a 1.20 earned-run average, 116 strikeouts and earned the Gatorade National Baseball Player-of-the-Year award.